 Sassicaia’s structure and lively acidity partners well with salty fatty foods.

-Because of its complex fruit and herb aromas and refined tannin Sassicaia pairs well with red meat, lamb, and game.
+Author Note: Because of its complex fruit and herb aromas and refined tannin Sassicaia pairs well with red meat, lamb, and game.
 Try it with Braised lamb shoulder and charred tomatoes.

 Meaty pizza or Italian herb stuffed mushrooms enliven this wine.
 Similarly, saucy pasta dishes, grilled vegetables, and creamy polenta will send your tastebuds home happy.